TUSKER'S TOP ROUTES

 From the Rainforest to the Summit.
 Narrated by Will Lyman from National Geographic.

 As these routes take less time, they are less expensive to climb.
 However, due to the shorter length, climbers usually have a slightly tougher time adjusting to the high altitude.
-On the Machame route, you stay in Tusker’s signature mountain camp with stand-up, walk-in tents, and hot showers every few days.
-On the Marangu route, you stay in permanent mountain huts strategically located along the climb.
+On both routes you stay in Tusker’s signature mountain camp with stand-up, walk-in tents, and hot showers every few days.

 On the Lemosho Route, you approach from the west, with ample time to acclimatize to the high altitude – the key to your summit success.
 Lemosho has incredible views and is one of the more spectacular routes up Kilimanjaro.
 You enjoy every night in Tusker’s Signature Mountain Camp that includes walk-in tents and showers.